RupinderSingh1313/Document_Analysis_using_LLM/README.md

 - Download the zip file of this project and extract it in a folder in your system.
 - Then get your unique keys of semantic scholar and huggingface from their official websites.
 - Then update these keys in config.py file
-- Then execute this command in the terminal to install all required libraries -     pip install -r requirements.txt
+- Then execute this command in the terminal to install all required libraries
+''' bash
+  pip install -r requirements.txt
+'''
-- Now , execute this command in the terminal to interact with this project -        streamlit run gui.py
+- Now , execute this command in the terminal to interact with this project
+''' bash
+  streamlit run gui.py
+'''